distillpub/post--activation-atlas/README.md

 add hover state for notebooklink

-turn off tooltip on scroll

 detal.html and link to it somewhere

+restore "no pan/zoom" options on atlas

+cache assets

 ## Nice to haves